SavernaA/program-health-dashboard/README.md

 # iOS Release Program Health Dashboard

-A production-style Engineering Program Manager tool for tracking OS release health across multiple engineering teams — built with React and powered by the Claude API for real-time executive summary generation.
+A program management tool I built to track OS release health across engineering teams — powered by React and the Claude API.

-**Live demo:** [saverna-program-dashboard.vercel.app](#) ← deploy and add link

----
+**Live demo:** [saverna-program-dashboard](https://main.d1p5y0vbc7xrm3.amplifyapp.com) — deployed on AWS Amplify

 ## What this is

-This dashboard simulates the program management infrastructure an EPM uses to oversee an OS release cycle from planning through convergence to release.
-It tracks milestone status across four engineering teams, surfaces active risks, calculates overall program health, and generates VP-ready executive status updates using the Claude API.
+I built this to simulate what real program management looks like during an OS release cycle.
+It tracks milestone status across four engineering teams, flags active risks, calculates overall program health, and uses the Claude API to generate a quick executive status update based on whatever the current team data shows.

-It was built to demonstrate two things simultaneously:
-- How I think about engineering program management — milestone gates, risk registers, convergence phases, executive communication
-- How I work with agentic AI tools to build, validate, and iterate on real software

----

 ## Features

-- **Phase tracker** — visualizes the full OS release lifecycle: Planning → Development → Convergence → Release
+- **Phase tracker** — shows where the program is in the release lifecycle: Planning → Development → Convergence → Release
-- **Team milestone status** — four engineering teams with real milestone gates and interactive status cycling (On Track / At Risk / Blocked)
+- **Team milestone status** — four teams with milestone gates you can click through (On Track / At Risk / Blocked)
-- **Program health indicator** — automatically calculates overall program health based on team statuses
+- **Program health indicator** — automatically reflects the worst team status, not the average
-- **Risk register** — structured table of active risks with owners, impact ratings, and mitigations
+- **Risk register** — active risks with owners, impact levels, and mitigations
-- **AI executive summary** — calls the Claude API live to generate a 3-4 sentence VP-ready status update based on current team health data
+- **AI executive summary** — hits the Claude API and returns a 3-4 sentence VP-ready status update based on live data

----

-## How I built this — the agentic AI collaboration process
+## How I built this

-This project was built using Claude, Claude Code, ChatGPT, and GitHub Copilot as active collaborators.
-This section documents that process honestly — including what the AI got wrong and how I caught and corrected it.
+I used Claude as my primary collaborator throughout.
+I directed the structure, made the program management calls, and caught and corrected what the AI got wrong.

 ### What I directed the AI to build

-I started by describing the program structure I wanted — four engineering teams, an OS release phase bar, a risk register, and a live Claude API integration for executive summary generation.
-I specified the Apple design aesthetic, the EPM-specific language (convergence gates, milestone states, program health), and the data structure I wanted.
+Four engineering teams, a release phase bar, a risk register, and a live Claude API integration for executive summary generation.
+I defined the program management language — convergence gates, milestone states, worst-case health logic — and the overall data structure.

 ### What the AI got right

-The initial component structure, the status cycling logic, and the risk register table were all solid on the first pass.
-The Claude API integration prompt engineering was accurate.
+The initial component structure, status cycling logic, and risk register table were solid on the first pass.
+The Claude API prompt setup was also accurate.

 ### What the AI got wrong — and how I caught it

-**Issue 1 — Health indicator logic was inverted.**
-The first version flagged the program as "On Track" when teams were Blocked, because the AI mapped health to the majority status rather than the worst-case status.
-I caught this by testing edge cases — setting all four teams to Blocked and seeing "On Track" displayed.
-I directed a rewrite: health should reflect the worst team status, not the average.
-An EPM never reports green when anything is blocked.
+**Issue 1 — Health indicator logic was inverted.** It was showing "On Track" even when teams were Blocked.
+I caught it by setting all four teams to Blocked and watching the indicator stay green.
+I directed a rewrite: program health should always reflect the worst status, not the majority.
+A program is never green when something is blocked.

-**Issue 2 — Executive summary prompt was too verbose.**
-The initial prompt produced summaries with headers, bullet points, and filler phrases like "I am pleased to report."
-I rewrote the prompt with explicit constraints: no bullets, no headers, no fluff, 3-4 sentences, Apple tone.
-The second output was significantly sharper.
+**Issue 2 — Executive summary prompt was too verbose.** The first output had headers, bullet points, and phrases like "I am pleased to report."
+I rewrote the prompt with hard constraints: no bullets, no headers, no filler, 3-4 sentences, crisp tone.
+Much better on the second pass.

-**Issue 3 — Risk register had no visual hierarchy.**
-The first pass rendered all risks with identical styling.
-I directed the AI to add color-coded impact levels (High in red, Medium in amber, Low in green) so a VP scanning the table can immediately identify critical items.
-This is standard EPM practice — the AI didn't know that, I did.
+**Issue 3 — Risk register had no visual hierarchy.** Everything looked the same.
+I directed the AI to add color-coded impact levels — High in red, Medium in amber, Low in green — so critical items are immediately visible.

-**Issue 4 — Component structure was monolithic.**
-The initial build put everything in one 400-line file.
+**Issue 4 — Component structure was monolithic.** The first version was one 400-line file.
 I directed a refactor into separate components (Dashboard, TeamCard, RiskRegister, ExecutiveSummary) with a centralized data file.
-This reflects how a real engineering team would maintain this codebase.

 ### What I validated before merging

-- All status cycle transitions tested manually across all four teams
+- All status transitions tested manually across all four teams
-- Program health logic verified against all edge case combinations
+- Program health logic checked against every edge case combination
 - Claude API response handling tested for empty content and network errors
-- Design reviewed against Apple's Human Interface Guidelines spacing and typography principles

----

-## Program management context
+## Program management decisions

-This tool reflects how I think about OS release programs.
-A few design decisions worth noting:

-**Why worst-case health, not average health**
+**Why worst-case health, not average**
-An EPM's job is to surface risk, not hide it.
-If one team is Blocked, the program is at risk regardless of how the other three are doing.
-Executive leadership needs to know immediately.
+If one team is blocked, the program is at risk.
+That needs to be visible immediately — not averaged away.

+**Why risks have owners**
-**Why the risk register uses owners, not just descriptions** Unowned risks don't get resolved.
-Every risk in a real program has a named owner who is accountable for the mitigation.
-Tracking that in a visible register creates the accountability loop.
+Unowned risks don't get resolved.
+Naming an owner creates the accountability loop that actually drives mitigation.

-**Why the executive summary is AI-generated but human-reviewed** The Claude API generates the summary based on live data — but an EPM always reads and edits before sending.
-This tool is designed to accelerate drafting, not replace judgment.
-In a real program, I'd review the output, adjust for context the tool doesn't have, and own the final communication.
+**Why the executive summary is AI-generated but human-reviewed** The Claude API drafts it from live data — but I'd always read and edit before sending.
+The tool accelerates drafting, it doesn't replace judgment.

-**Why convergence gets its own phase**
+**Why convergence is its own phase**
-Apple's OS release process treats convergence as a distinct, critical phase — not just "late development."
-Convergence means the codebase is hardening, features are locked, and every new change requires explicit approval.
-An EPM who doesn't understand convergence can't effectively manage an OS release program.
+Convergence isn't just late development.
+The codebase is hardening, features are locked, and every change needs explicit approval.
+It deserves its own gate.

----

 ## Tech stack

-- **React** — component architecture with hooks
+- React — component architecture with hooks
-- **Vite** — local development and build
+- Vite — local development and build
-- **Claude API** (`claude-sonnet-4-20250514`) — live executive summary generation
+- Claude API (claude-sonnet-4-20250514) — live executive summary generation
+- AWS Amplify — deployment and hosting
-- **GitHub Actions** — CI pipeline for lint and build validation
+- GitHub Actions — CI pipeline for lint and build validation

----

 ## Setup